Working with the Color Picker

 Note that you cannot enter hexadecimal values into the color picker.
 To enter hexadecimal values, do so in the left panel of the Style Editor.
 See .

 The color picker includes an alpha channel, which enables you to blend two colors.
 The word transparency is traditionally associated with the function of the alpha channel.
-But in Service Manager, it might be easier to use the word opacity, since the numbers on the alpha scale correspond to percentage of opacity.
+But in Neurons for ITSM, it might be easier to use the word opacity, since the numbers on the alpha scale correspond to percentage of opacity.

 The default alpha (A) value is 100, which means the color you are working with appears in the user interface at 100 percent opacity.
 For example, say you set the text on the panel header to white with 100 percent opacity and the background to light blue.
 In the Style Editor, the text appears in white on a light blue background.
 See 100% Opacity in the example below.